 Because the FIPS 140-2 accreditation process is so daunting and expensive, only a few vendors have successfully earned the esteemed designation.
 RSA Corporation is one of these elite vendors.

 RSA is a leader in information security and sponsors the popular annual RSA Conference that attracts security professionals from all over the world.
-As a premier security organization, they have chosen to partner with Linoma Software [now HelpSystems] to embed their FIPS 140-2 validation encryption module into GoAnywhere Director and GoAnywhere Services.
+As a premier security organization, they have chosen to partner with HelpSystems to embed their FIPS 140-2 validation encryption module into GoAnywhere MFT.

-Once a GoAnywhere customer activates the FIPS 140-2 Compliance Mode, only FIPS 140-2 compliant ciphers (e.g. AES, Triple DES) will be permitted for encryption processes.
-The RSA security module will be utilized for any SSH and SSL communications in GoAnywhere including SFTP, SCP, FTPS and HTTPS protocols.
+Once a GoAnywhere customer activates the FIPS 140-2 Compliance Mode, only FIPS 140-2 compliant ciphers (e.g., AES or Triple DES) will be permitted for encryption processes.
+The RSA security module will be utilized for any SSH and SSL communications in GoAnywhere including SFTP, SCP, FTPS, and HTTPS protocols.

 For companies exploring the myriad business opportunities available with government at all levels, being prepared by incorporating FIPS 140-2 validation encryption into your data transfer processes is a key step in winning those lucrative government contracts.